firesidefiction/firesidefiction.github.io/about.md

 Fireside Fiction Company provides content notes for books and stories to guide readers who may wish to seek out or avoid particular story elements.
 These content notes may contain spoilers.
 Content notes are not the same as the ratings found on movies, TV shows, and video games.
 The intent is to help trauma survivors avoid being surprised by story elements that may trigger pain or emotional distress.
 So we don’t offer warnings about general violence, profanity, sex, or other things one sees in a movie rating.

 We welcome suggestions for elements to include or exclude.
-You can email us at [books@firesidefiction.com](mailto:books@firesidefiction.com).
+You can email us at [contentnotes@firesidefiction.com](mailto:contentnotes@firesidefiction.com).

 Here is a list of the elements we currently offer notes for:

 - Alcohol Abuse
 - Animal Abuse
 - Child Abuse
 - Child Death
 - Domestic Violence
 - Drug Abuse
 - Emotional Abuse
 - Gender-Bias Violence
 - LGBTQ-Bias Violence
 - Racial/Ethnic-Bias Violence
 - Self-Harm
 - Sexual Assault
 - Suicide
 - Torture

 Here is an example of a content note:

-### Content note
+#### This Book Contains

+•••	| Emotional Abuse
+••	| Racial-Bias Violence

 Fireside Fiction Company provides content notes to guide readers who may wish to seek out or avoid particular story elements.
 A current list of all the elements covered in our content notes can be found at [firesidefiction.com/about-fireside](https://firesidefiction.com/about-fireside).We welcome your suggestions for elements to include or exclude.

-Legend:
+###### Legend:

 •	| One scene of mild intensity
 ••	| One scene of moderate intensity

-•••	| Multiple scenes of mild to moderate intensity

-••••	| One scene of high intensity
+•••	| Multiple scenes of mild to moderate intensity ••••	| One scene of high intensity
 •••••	| Multiple scenes of high intensity

-## This Book Contains:

-•••	| Emotional Abuse

-••	| Racial-Bias Violence
+<p></p>

 [back to the top](#masthead)